evilwindowdog/itunesfs/README.rst

 The "en-US" locale must always contain the following files:
 **config-local.yaml**, **description.txt**, **keywords.txt**.
 Even
-though screenshots are optional, itmsp will faild to produce the .itmsp without them.
+though screenshots are optional, itmsp will fail to produce the .itmsp without them.

 For the other locales, these files are **optional**.
 If a file is not